 While more complicated, it is also straightforward to verify that the $\dlog$-forms corresponding to non-maximal codimension degenerate boundaries always come in linear combinations without relative signs.
 For example, suppose we want to know the linear combination of the degenerate propagators

 that appear in the canonical form.
-From the triangulation \eqref{eq:4chainTri}, it is easy to see that the only $\dlog$ 4-forms containing both \eqref{eq:593and583} contain a $S_1$ or $S_2$.
+From the set of compatible complete tubings \eqref{eq:4chainTri}, it is easy to see that the only $\dlog$ 4-forms containing both \eqref{eq:593and583} contain an $S_1$ or $S_2$.
 However, it turns out the the coefficients of $1/(S_5S_9S_3S_2)$ and $1/(S_5S_8S_3S_2)$ vanish.
 Therefore, we seek the coefficients of